peytonvecchi/greet-name-age/README.md

-Very simple python program.
+very simple python program.

+1. program asks for users name
+2. greets user using their name
+3. prints the length of the user's name
-Program asks for your name,
+4. asks for users age
-greets you,
-prints the length of your name, asks for your age, and tells you how old you will be next year.
+5. tells user how old they will be next year